RuneSchool/RuneSchool.github.io/_posts/2024-4-12-rune-school-spelling-system.md

 We can condense and simplify the above chart by

 - removing uncommon lexical set definitions
-- combining lexical sets that are commonly merged
+- combining lexical sets that are commonly merged (GOAT-GOAL, NORTH-FORCE)
-- removing unnecessary doubled letters like ᚩᚩᚱ and ᚣᚣᚱ
+- removing unnecessary doubled letters like ᚩᚩᚱ and ᚣᚣᚱ (if there is nothing to the left, it can be pushed left)
 - using shortcut runes

 ![Rune School Lexical Sets Simplified](/assets/images/RuneSchoolLexicalSets-Simplified.png)